moleculerjs/site/source/docs/0.13/services.md

 Thanks for [@ColonelBundy](https://github.com/ColonelBundy), you can use ES7/TS decorators as well: [moleculer-decorators](https://github.com/ColonelBundy/moleculer-decorators)

 {% note info Need a compiler %}
-Please note, you need to use Typescript or Babel to compile decorators.
+Please note, you must use Typescript or Babel to compile decorators.
 {% endnote %}

 **Example service**